YuanGongND/gopt/README.md

 **Step 1.
 Prepare the speechocean762 dataset and generate the Godness of Pronunciation (GOP) features.**

 *(This step is Kaldi dependent and require familiarity with Kaldi.
-You can skip this step and step 2 by using our output of this step ([dropbox link](https://www.dropbox.com/s/va5q4whyp18rd1i/data.zip?dl=0) or [腾讯微云链接](https://share.weiyun.com/BWCK7H8Z), please see [[here]](https://github.com/YuanGongND/gopt/tree/master/data) for details.)*
+You can skip this step and step 2 by using our output of this step (download via the [dropbox link](https://www.dropbox.com/s/va5q4whyp18rd1i/data.zip?dl=0) or [腾讯微云链接](https://share.weiyun.com/BWCK7H8Z), please see [[here]](https://github.com/YuanGongND/gopt/tree/master/data) for details.))*

 Downlod the [speechocean762](https://arxiv.org/abs/2104.01378) dataset from [[here]](https://www.openslr.org/101/).
 Use your own Kaldi ASR model or public Kaldi ASR model (e.g., the [Librispeech ASR Chain Model](https://kaldi-asr.org/models/m13) we used) and run [Kaldi GOP recipe](https://github.com/kaldi-asr/kaldi/tree/master/egs/gop_speechocean762) following its instruction.
 After the run finishes, you should see the performance of the baseline model with the ASR model you use.